gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 ## Overall

-- `APP_NAME`: Application name of server, change to whatever you want.
+- `APP_NAME`: Application name, change to whatever you want.
-- `APP_LOGO`: The logo image path corresponding to `public` directory.
-- `RUN_USER`: The system user requires to run, we recommend to be `git`; however, change to whatever your user name is if you run the server in your personal computer.
+- `RUN_USER`: The system user requires to run, we recommend to be `git`; however, change to whatever your user name is if you run Gogs in your personal computer.
 Server may crash due to not set this value properly.
 - `RUN_MODE`: For performance and other purpose, change this to `prod` when deploy to production environment.

 ## Repository